-In only 150 years, Shanghai developed from a harbor city of half a million people in the 19th century to one of the world’s largest urban agglomerations of 23 million inhabitants today.
+In only 150 years, Shanghai developed from a harbor city of half a million people in the 19th century to one of the world’s largest urban agglomerations of 24 million inhabitants today.
 This development was not linear but transformed the city in several waves of population influx, with political and economical impetus of both local and international interests.
-As early as in the 1970ies, the concept of satellite towns was developed and has since been one focus of the urban planning strategies.
-What kind of problems are Shanghai’s satellite towns facing today?

-As Chinese cities make headlines with citizens choking in air pollution and Shanghai, a globalizing city and aspiring financial center, fishes out thousands of pigs from its river, the Huangpu, one cannot avoid discussing environmental and health issues.
+As Chinese cities make headlines for their high air pollution, one cannot avoid discussing environmental and health issues.
 Shanghai illustrates the rapid changes the country is facing, such as the fast paced urbanization and its impact on sustainability.

 - Shanghai Mega City on the Move with architect Fanny Hoffmann-Loss